-School SENDCo's can access support and guidance from the Integrated Disability Service (IDS) for children with specific needs and/or disabilities.
+Setting managers, pre-school SENDCo's & childminders can access support and guidance from the Integrated Disability Service (IDS) for children with specific needs and/or disabilities.
 See Section 8 for contact details.

-Schools who have funded entitlement children in receipt of Disability Living Allowance (DLA) at their setting are entitled to receive an additional payment (currently £910.00 per year) to support disabled children's access to funded sessions - the Disability Access Fund (DAF).
-Schools are responsible for identifying eligible children, and ensuring parents complete the relevant section on the Parental Declaration Form (PDF).
+Providers who have funded entitlement children in receipt of Disability Living Allowance (DLA) at their setting are entitled to receive an additional payment (currently £910.00 per year) to support disabled children's access to funded sessions - the Disability Access Fund (DAF).
+Providers are responsible for identifying eligible children, and ensuring parents complete the relevant section on the Parental Declaration Form (PDF).
 Please see Section 2.2.3 for more information.